Thursday, March 7, 2024

 That led to a few simple experiments confirming that initially.
 After a few software updates from ZWO rendering my initial findings obsolete I now have reworked my quick guide below.

-The SeeStar S50 is the most effortless all-in-one starry sky imaging system capable of producing professional results which available on the market at the moment (2024).
-It's targeting an absolute newbie in Astro Photo and could be considered an essential sky documenting tool in the arsenal of an avid amateur astronomer (visual or imager) as well.
+The SeeStar S50 is the most effortless all-in-one starry sky imaging system, capable of producing professional grade result, as of mid 2024.
+It's targeting an absolute newbie in Astro Photography (AP) hobby and could be considered an essential sky documenting tool in the arsenal of an avid amateur astronomer (visual or imager) as well.
+It all depends on the observations goal.

-The only problem with it hitting the market is the lack of proper documentation dividing users to those with some AP (Astro-Photography) experience trying to apply it to this innovative rig in various ways and overcomplicating things drastically and those without any AP experience, who often failing to follow these instructions just blindly.
+The only problem with it hitting the market is the lack of a proper documentation dividing users to those with some AP (Astro-Photography) experience trying to apply it to this innovative rig in various ways and overcomplicating things drastically and those without any AP experience, who often failing to follow these instructions just blindly.
+While it all barely dependent on the user effort invested into the "mechanical" imaging process.
+ZWO engineers took care of that for you all the way to "stitching".

-But there is a good news!
-The SeeStar S50 is accidentally so good, that it in fact needs nearly zero learning curve to start getting mind-blowing results right out of the box.
+But there are good news!
+The SeeStar S50 firmware is accidentally so good, that it in fact needs nearly zero learning curve to start getting impressive and useful results right out of the box.
 Just make sure that:

-2. You have enough open sky in front of it, a 180 deg. wide "window" (contiguous opening) in any direction at altitudes above 30 deg high would be ideal.
-Smaller windows are workable too, but would require some additional effort to make it work as described later.
+2. You have enough open sky in front of it, a 180 deg. wide "window" (contiguous opening) in any direction at altitudes above 20 degrees high would be ideal.
+Smaller windows are workable too, but would require some additional effort to make it work as described below.

-3. Remember that the sky is moving for approximately 15 degrees per hour from East to West, thus select your shooting targets so they are still visible in that open sky window after the expected exposure time.
+3. Remember that the sky is moving for approximately 15 degrees per hour from East to West, thus select your shooting targets so they are still visible in that open sky window after the expected exposure time (start looking for targets South to East).

 Let me stress it out once again: I have never ever leveed my SeeStar, nor calibrated it's compass since January 2024, when I got it in the mail.
-It just works.
-I believe that's how it supposed to be used for the best results, despite the user manual and the common sense of avid Astro-Photographers (I quit that "job" 20 years back) stating the opposite.
+It just works without that.

 My setup flow

 Since January I'm imaging with SeeStar following the same technique but with a bit different flow as the SeeStar app user interface is gradually progressing.
-I have nearly zero dropped frames and always decent end-result (around 200 imaging sessions in different conditions) following the initial telescope setup sequence below:
+I have nearly zero dropped frames and always decent end-result (around 300 imaging sessions in different conditions) following the initial telescope setup sequence below (adapted for the app changes before October 2024):

 1. Screw in the closed mini tripod into S50 (that's easier and safer than mounting it on that tripod as typically done with regular telescopes).
-Until I feel the Azimuth clutch in the scope base slowly giving up to the tripod rotation (rotate it slowly at the end).
+Until I feel the Azimuth clutch in the scope base slowly giving up to the tripod rotation (rotate it slowly at the end to sense the change).

-2. Spread the tripod out, put it down somewhere convenient (I do it on a coffee table inside the home), turn it on, and wait for the connection prompt.
+2. Spread the tripod out (no need to extent its legs), put it down somewhere convenient (I do it on a coffee table inside the home), turn it on, and wait for the connection prompt.

-3. Connect the ZWO SeeStar app, raise the scope to about 45 degrees altitude with the screen button, remove the cap (a cap is highly recommended against the dust and insects; the stock solar filter will work just fine as a dustcap).
+3. Connect the ZWO SeeStar app, "open the scope" to the sky (a button, or buttons for that in the app).
+Prep the optics: I remove the cap (a cap is highly recommended against the dust and insects; the stock solar filter will work just fine as a dust cap too), attach the "dew/light shield" (I believe that's essential for the city location, also it's easier to see where it's pointing, see below why), etc. what have you.

 I plop it right on the solid ground, far away from my visual setup, when in the field, and on the concrete slab of my 10 story high balcony at home.

-5. No leveling or compass calibration needed AT ALL if you are imaging the night sky (you should be able to see at lease several bright stars in the sky to be sure it would work).
-But it helps to orient the telescope approximately in the North direction initially, as it was opened on the step #3 above and keep it as a habit for reproducibility of the initial orientation (that would render the internal digital compass calibration absolutely not needed).
+5. No leveling or compass calibration needed AT ALL if you are imaging the night sky (you should be able to see at least several bright stars in the sky to be sure it would work).
+But it helps to orient the telescope in the North direction initially, as it was opened on the step #3 above.
+The latest version seem to be opening the telescope precisely in the North direction, so I'm just making sure I see Polaris in the crack between telescope (OTA) and mount (semi-fork) when putting it down.
+But you can open the SkyAtlas in the SeeStar App first and check where the blue rectangle is displayed between stars and compass directions (N-E-S-W).
+Just rotate it approximately there physically with the tripod to speed up the procedure.

-7. Monitor the S50 moving to that direction on the tripod and in the app on the Chart screen.
-If you see that the app is mostly settled on the target region (red and blue rectangles coincide), but the telescope itself is clearly pointing well away from that target region in the sky (often into the obscured direction, e.g. the house wall), stop the GoTo process in the app (button), pick up the tripod, manually rotate it so the telescope is pointing more like into the right direction, put it down and repeat from #6 (the same object would work just fine, so just tap GoTo again).
+7. Monitor the S50 moving to that direction on the tripod and in the app on the SkyAtlas screen.
+If you see that the app is mostly settled on the target region (red and blue rectangles coincide), but the telescope itself is clearly pointing well away from that target region in the sky (often into the obscured direction, e.g. the house wall, so it's often just struggling to image anything to recognize there), stop the GoTo process in the app (the button), pick up the tripod, manually rotate it so the telescope is pointing more like into the right direction, put it down and repeat from #6 (the same target region/object you have already selected in the SkyAtlas would work just fine, so just tap GoTo again).
+Alternatively, you can select in the SkyAtlas another region of the sky which would force SeeStar to start its calibration in the actually open sky window (might be tricky to calculate where to point it, but doable).
+The point is to provide the PS with stars it could recognize.

 And that's all!